Bylaws

 SECTION 9.03 - Nominating Committee

-The Nominating Committee shall consist of the Immediate Past President and four (4) additional Charter or Active Members who are nominated by the President and approved by a simple majority of the Board of Directors, and elected by the voting members of the Association.
+The Nominating Committee shall consist of the Immediate Past President and four (4) additional Charter Members or Members who are nominated by the President and approved by a simple majority of the Board of Directors, and elected by the voting members of the Association.
 The Immediate Past President shall chair the Nominating Committee and shall have a vote.

 SECTION 9.04 - Bylaws and Rules Committee